How to stay informed:

 Music is one of Joanne’s passions.
 She believes music enhances the experience of her artwork as music is often used in the process or through the physical experience of the music abstractly or through dance-inspired gestures.
 Joanne is also studying music and has studied many forms of dance throughout her life.
 At this time, she’s dedicated to only hiring musicians.
 If this changes, that announcement will be shared here and in her newsletter.
 Sign up for updates.

 How can I help?

-Besides attending and paying what you can to attend, volunteering is helpful and much-needed throughout the year and with Salon Concerts.
+Besides attending and paying what you can to attend, volunteering is helpful and much-needed throughout the year and with live music concerts.
 Email Joanne today and let her know you’re interested in helping.

 - Poster distribution

 - Graphic design (posters, social media jpgs)

 - Dish washing

 - During event assistance (chairs and dishes put out/away, helping guests, as needed, painting sales and donation management, answering questions)

 While Joanne is an experienced graphic designer and art director, her involvement designing promotional materials takes time away from creating her own artwork.
 Developing original, beautiful designs that reflect the high quality of talent she hires takes time.
 If you’re a savvy, graphic designer looking for an opportunity to showcase your stuff to a new audience, let Joanne know!
 You’ll get credit on the posters and tagged in all social media.
 She hopes to pay for a graphic designer after the event has grown more; she’s confident these concerts will develop quickly and the option to pay will come soon!
 Exposure doesn’t pay the bills, right?!
 Joanne is exploring ways to expand financing through grants.